Cheylesmore: Cheylesmore Manor House

 Cheylesmore Manor Gatehouse is a grade II* listed building and the home of Coventry's Register office since 1965.
-Parts of the building date back to 1250.
+Parts of the building date back to the 13th century (c.1250).
 Edward, the Black Prince, and Henry VI were among those who lived at the Manor House.
 Remnants of the house survived the Second World War, but were demolished in 1955 as part of the post war development of the town.
 Edward used Cheylesmore Manor as his hunting lodge and reputedly visited the area frequently.
 His grandmother Queen Isabella, the "she-wolf" of France and the Queen of Edward II, gained the manorial rights when the Crown had acquired them from previous owners.
-Edward was known as the Black Prince due to the black armour that he wore.
-His helmet was surmounted by a "cat-a-mountain".

 The seal of the city bears the motto "Camera Principis" or the Prince's chamber which, it is said, it owes to the close tie with the Black Prince.
 Also the "cat-a-mountain" of the Black Prince surmounts the coat of arms as a crest.